angelineolapa/New_Exporter_Success/README.md

 ## 2. Problem Description

-By engaging in export activity, firms gain access to a wider consumer base, which can allow them to expand their production, potentially leading to lower costs through economies of scale and permitting the creation of new jobs.
+By engaging in export activities, firms gain access to a wider consumer base, which can allow them to expand their production, potentially leading to lower costs through economies of scale and permitting the creation of new jobs.
 Firms can also benefit from exposure to more competitive markets, by having to implement more rigurous sanitary and quality controls, or by needing to increase tracebility.
 Additionally, international trade often attracts foreign investment and technological progress that can further contribute to economic growth.
 Therefore, the success and growth of new exporters is of importance, not only for the profitability of firms, but also for economic development.
 Unfortunately, the survival of exporters in new markets is significantly low; related studies indicate that more than 50% of new exporters do not continue exporting after the first year in a new market.

 Can firms be more strategic when selecting new export markets to maximize their potential of success?
 This project aims to shed some light on this question about bussiness decisions for new exporters.
-The main objective is to develop a ML model, to predict whether an exporter entering a new market with a new product will be successful based on their previous experience, as well as the products traded and the new market selected.
+The main objective is to develop a ML model, to predict whether an exporter entering a new market with a new product will be successful based on their previous experience, as well as the products traded and characteristics of the new market selected.
 The measure of success employed will be that the exporter continues to actively export to the new market in the year following the decision of market entry.

+Besides exploring potential determinants of exporter success, the model developed could help new exporters select target markets for future expansions of their export activities.

 ## 3. Dataset

 The dataset selected for this project contains all record of new export transactions, defined as any combination of exporter-market-product not recorded in the previous year, registered in Colombia between 2017 and 2021.
 This dataset was obtained by aggregrating all export transactions filed to the Colombia Tax Authority - DIAN between 2016 and 2022.

 Only commercial transactions were considered; temporary exports, exports for exhibition purposes, exports by diplomatic missions and exports to free trade zones were excluded.
 One time exporters were also excluded from the analysis and export-market-product transactions with annual value of less than USD$1000 were also eliminated from the dataset, to ensure that only exporters with true bussiness commitments were studied.

-The aggregate records were explored to tag all the new exports transactions each year and these transactions were examined to determine succesful and unsuccesful outcomes, as previously defined.
+The aggregate records were explored to tag all the new exports transaction each year and these transactions were examined to determine successful and unsuccessful outcomes, as previously defined.
 The data was filtered to only contain new export records with their correspondent success marker.

 The dataset was completed by adding additional features, some of them were generated from the original data and others that were obtained from additional data sources such as the [IMF World Economic Outlook datset](https://www.imf.org/en/Publications/SPROLLs/world-economic-outlook-databases#sort=%40imfdate%20descending).
-Features added include information on the new market, such as gdp per capita, world region and languege, as well as product classification by the sections of the [WTO Harmonized system] (https://www.wcoomd.org/en/topics/nomenclature/instrument-and-tools/hs-nomenclature-2022-edition/hs-nomenclature-2022-edition.aspx).
-Prior exporter experience obtained from the original records and information on available free trade agreements as reported by Colombian authorities, were also appended to the dataset were available.
-These features were selected based on literature and experience, for consideration and evaluation in the exploratory data analysis.
+Features added include information on the new market, such as gdp per capita, world region and language, as well as product classification by the sections of the [WTO Harmonized system] (https://www.wcoomd.org/en/topics/nomenclature/instrument-and-tools/hs-nomenclature-2022-edition/hs-nomenclature-2022-edition.aspx).
+Prior exporter experience obtained from the original records and information on available free trade agreements as reported by Colombian authorities, were also appended to the dataset where available.
+These features were selected based on literature and experience, and added to the dataset for consideration and evaluation in the exploratory data analysis.

 All steps to obtain the dataset from original export records (available for download at [microdatos](https://microdatos.dane.gov.co/index.php/catalog/472/get-microdata)) are included in [notebook1.ipynb](https://github.com/angelineolapa/New_Exporter_Success/blob/main/Notebooks/notebook1.ipynb).